Hey, you! Want to contribute to Jetpack?

 You can find out more about how GlotPress works here.

 Most software projects, including WordPress, use a version-control system to keep track of source code and revisions.
 Jetpack is available on GitHub.
-Here are the basics of downloading Jetpack using Git.

 (If you’re not familiar with Git and GitHub, the GitHub Guides videos are a great place to start.)